 \subsection{Image-guided Story Ending Generation Task}

-Recently, while multimodal tasks have attracted significant attention~\cite{liu2021hit, wang2020fake}, a new task named Image-guided Story Ending Generation (IgSEG) ~\cite{huang2021igseg} has been proposed, which generates a story ending for a given multi-sentence story plot and an ending-related image.
-Huang et al. ~\cite{huang2021igseg} firstly explored incorporating a context and an image to generate story ending, which proposed a GCN-based text encoder and an LSTM-based decoder.
-Xue et al.~\cite{xue2022mmt} proposed an end-to-end Multimodal Memory Transformer that modeled and fused both contextual and visual information to capture the multimodal dependency for IgSEG.
+Recently, while multimodal tasks have attracted significant attention~\cite{liu2021hit, wang2020fake}, Huang et al.~\cite{huang2021igseg} proposed a new task called Image-guided Story Ending Generation (IgSEG), which generates a story ending for the story context and an ending-related image.
+Huang et al.~\cite{huang2021igseg} first explored incorporating a context and an image to generate a story ending, which proposed a GCN-based text encoder and an LSTM-based decoder.
+Xue et al.~\cite{xue2022mmt} proposed an end-to-end Multimodal Memory Transformer that modeled and fused both contextual and visual information to obtain the multimodal dependency for IgSEG.
 Other multimodal text generation tasks, such as IgSEG, also take data from multiple modalities as input and end up with texts as output, which utilize complementary multimodal information.
 The adversarial attack against multimodal text generation tasks requires finding the most vulnerable multimodal information patch.